 What is Entropy?

 Definition of Entropy The term entropy is often avoided because it contains a certain complexity.
 The phenomenon entropy, however, is constitutive for everything that is going on in our lives.
 A closer look is worth the effort.
-Entropy is a measure of information and it is defined as: Entropy is the information - known at micro, - but unknown at macro level.
-The challenge of this definition is: to understand what is meant by the micro and macro states and to understand why entropy is a difference.
+Entropy is a measure of information and it is defined as: Entropy is the information - known at micro level, - but unknown at macro level.
+The challenge of this definition is: to understand what is meant by the micro and macro level states and to understand why entropy is a difference.
 What is Meant by Micro and Macro Level?
-The micro level contains the
+The micro

 Go to Top